Queyrouzec/DevScript/README.md

 ## Wish List

 ### DevScript Terminal

 - BASH is never used as a language.
 In fact, sometimes I forget it is a language.
-- Static type setting can probably improve the terminal experiance.
+- Static type setting can probably improve the terminal experience.
 - Extensibility of the language can allow for built in BASH style parameter support.
 - As a scripting language, as long as it isn't used for terminal based projects but instead calls terminal based projects (I'm looking at you Python), it can be very fast at running programs.
-- It would need to have sub enviorments because envs are a hassle otherwise.
+- It would need to have sub environments because envs are a hassle otherwise.
-- We must complete the if it can be writting in JS it will be written in JS meme.
+- We must complete the if it can be writing in JS it will be written in JS meme.
-- This will require removing parenthsis from functions which isn't a priority.
+- This will require removing parenthesis from functions which isn't a priority.

 ## It will be written in Rust